benzino77/tasmocompiler/README.md

 #### How to start using TasmoCompiler?
 ##### Super easy way (Thanks to @meingraham and @Json2866)
 Click this [link to Gipod](https://gitpod.io/#https://github.com/benzino77/tasmocompiler).
-You have to have [Github]{https://github.com} account and authorize Gitpod to access it.
-If you don't have it it is just few clicks to create account on Github.
+You have to have [Github](https://github.com) account and authorize Gitpod to access it.
+If you don't have it, it is just few clicks to create account on Github.
 After a while you will see something similar to this:

 ![gitpod](./docs/images/gitpod01.png)